traject/traject/doc/extending.md

 Run `bundle install` from the directory with the Gemfile, on any system at any time, to make sure specified gems are installed.

-**Run traject** with the `-G` flag to tell it to use the Gemfile, for instance if your working directory is the one that includes your Gemfile:
+**Run traject** with `bundle exec` to have bundler set up the environment from your Gemfile.
+You can `cd` into the directory containing the Gemfile, so bundler can find it:

+    $ cd /some/where
-    traject -G -c some_traject_config.rb ...
+    $ bundle exec traject -c some_traject_config.rb ...

-Or explicitly specify a Gemfile somewhere else:
+Or you can use the BUNDLE_GEMFILE environment variable to tell bundler where to find the Gemfile, and run from any directory at all:

-    traject -G /some/path/Gemfile -c some_config.rb ...
+    $ BUNDLE_GEMFILE=/path/to/Gemfile bundle exec traject /some/path/Gemfile -c some_config.rb ...

-Traject will use bundler to setup with the Gemfile, making sure the specified versions of all gems are used (and also making sure no gems except those specified in the gemfile are available to the program).
+Bundler will make sure the specified versions of all gems are used by traject, and also make sure no gems except those specified in the gemfile are available to the program, for a reliable reproducible environment.

 You should still `require` the gem in your traject config file, then just refer to what it provides in your config code as usual.